railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_advanced.rst

 * Anvers Customs.

-Finally, on the product form, create the following rule to show that when purchased, the goods don't arrive at your stores directly, but instead at the port of Shanghai.
+Finally, on the product form, create the following rule to show that when purchased, the goods do not arrive at your stores directly, but instead at the port of Shanghai.
 In this example the stores are configured to enter all the products in a location called 'Input'.

 .. table:: Rule to move products automatically to Shanghai Port